krishnads/KCustomAlert/README.md

 GitHub pages URl here: https://krishnads.github.io/KCustomAlert/.

+Let’s not use the default AlertController in our upcoming iOS Apps because it doesn’t feel awesome.
+To make the alert look better and customised, I just created Common Repo which can be used very easily for all kind of Alerts.
+So, let’s use this from now on.

 # Simple and easy alerts to use instead of default AlertController.

 # Separate Xib is provided to customize as pr your need.